tcl-dp/tcl-dp/README.md

 ctest -V -R api
 ```

-See `tests/README` for more details about the current state of the unit
+See the [test documentation](tests/README.md) for more about the current state
-tests.
+of the unit tests.

 Install in `/usr/local/dp42/`.
-You will have to do this as root, or use sudo
-if you are authorized:
+This requires root (sudo) privilege:
 ```
-make install
+sudo make install
 ```

 or if you want to install somewhere other than `/usr/local/`, run CMake with